fanquake/core-review/vagrant/README.md

 ### Vagrant

-The `Vagrantfile` in this directory contains definitions for multiple different
-operating systems that are useful for testing Bitcoin Core.
+The `Vagrantfile` in this directory contains definitions for multiple different operating systems that are useful for testing Bitcoin Core.

-For example:
+It is currently being used with [Virtualbox 6.0](https://www.virtualbox.org/).
+Compatibility with earlier versions is not guaranteed.

+Usage:
 ```
 vagrant up openbsd64 rsync-auto
 ```

-This provisions an OpenBSD 6.4 box (using openbsd.sh), installs dependencies,
+This provisions an OpenBSD 6.4 VM (using [`openbsd.sh`](/vagrant/openbsd.sh)), installs dependencies,
-copies in the core source, configures and compiles binaries and runs tests.
+copies in the core source and configures and compiles binaries.

-You can connect to the box using:
+Connect to the box using:
 ```
 vagrant ssh openbsd64
 ```

-This Vagrantfile is being used with [Virtualbox 6.0](https://www.virtualbox.org/).
-Compatibility with earlier versions is not guaranteed.

 #### Testing Pull Requests: